Particular/docs.particular.net/samples/saga/simple/sample.md

 ---
-title: Complex Saga Finding Logic
+title: Saga Sample
-summary: This sample shows how to perform custom saga finding logic based on mapping properties between a saga and messages.
+summary: This sample shows how build and use a saga.
 tags:
 - Saga
 - SagaFinder
+redirects:
+- samples/saga/complexfindinglogic
 related:
 - nservicebus/sagas
 ---

 ## Code walk-through

-This sample shows how to perform custom saga finding logic based on mapping properties between a saga and messages.
+This sample shows a simple saga.

-At startup the sample will send `StartOrder`s with two different `OrderId`s.
+At startup the sample will send two `StartOrder`s with different `OrderId`s.
 This will cause two sagas to start because `StartOrder` is configured as a `IAmStartedByMessages` and there is a mapping between `StartOrder.OrderId` and `OrderSagaData.OrderId`.

+The ample also requests a 30min `CancelOrder` timeout that will mark the saga as complete if the saga is not already complete.

 The output to the console will be